-No more than two semester credit hours in the required PED 101 and PED 103 Physical Education can be applied toward any degree.
+No more than one semester credit hour in the required PED 103 Physical Education course can be applied toward any degree.
+PED 103V and PED104V cannot be taken concurrently for the same varsity sport.

-Maximum credit hours accepted in transfer are described on page 193.
+Maximum credit hours accepted in transfer are described on page 214.